isabella232/WIPs-IETF-draft-hashed-elision/draft-appelcline-hashed-elision.md

 # Introduction

-Current IETF guidelines for privacy and human rights considerations {{RFC6973}} in internet protocols lack the specificity needed for practical implementation, leading to privacy threats such as correlation, secondary use, and unnecessary disclosure of data.

-IETF released guidelines for privacy considerations in 2013 with RFC 6973 and then expanded upon that with human-rights considerations in 2017 with {{RFC8280}}.
+IETF released guidelines for privacy considerations in 2013 with {{RFC6973}} and then expanded upon that with human-rights considerations in 2017 with {{RFC8280}}.
 Both RFCs provide thoughtful ideas for how privacy can be improved in internet protocols, and how that can support human rights on the internet.

 However, as generalized guidelines the RFCs don’t provide the specifics that might be required to incorporate these guidelines into new protocols.
+This leads to privacy threats such as correlation, secondary use, and unnecessary disclosure of data.
 This document suggests more specific areas of work based in part on the Data Minimization suggestions of §6.1 of RFC 6973, and expands them to also support some of the Human Rights Guidelines outlined in §6.2 of RFC 8280.

 # Problem Statement